elunna/recipes/soups/sweet potato soup.md

 ## Notes

-For a more savory soup, use 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, and 1 tablespoon fresh thyme leaves in place of the cinnamon, and add some fresh sliced mushrooms when you return the soup to the pot for the
+For a more savory soup, use 1/2 tsp garlic powder, 1/2 tsp onion powder, and 1 tbsp fresh thyme leaves in place of the cinnamon, and add some fresh sliced mushrooms when you return the soup to the pot for the